ironsmile/euterpe/README.md

 You are not restricted to using the web UI.
 The server has a RESTful API which can easily be used from other clients.
 I will try to keep a list with all of the known clients here:

-* [httpms-android](https://github.com/ironsmile/httpms-android) is a Android client for HTTPMS
+* ~~[httpms-android](https://github.com/ironsmile/httpms-android) is a Android client for HTTPMS.~~ Long abandoned in favour of a React Native mobile client.
-* [httpms-rhythmbox](https://github.com/ironsmile/httpms-rhythmbox) is HTTPMS client plugin for Gnome's Rhythmbox
+* [httpms-rhythmbox](https://github.com/ironsmile/httpms-rhythmbox) is HTTPMS client plugin for Gnome's Rhythmbox.